Atoms for the Future 2018 Meeting, October 16th to October 18th in Paris

-The Northeast Section of the American Nuclear Society has recently awarded two $1000 scholarships.
-The recipients are:
+The Northeast Section of the American Nuclear Society awarded two $1000 scholarships in 2017.
+The recipients were:

 Chris Salazar is a Senior in Mechanical Engineering and Spanish with a minor in Nuclear Engineering at University of Rhode Island (URI).
 He intends to continue there to pursue a PhD in Solid Mechanics and Nuclear Engineering.
 He is interested in seeking employment with Los Alamos or Sandia National Labs, working in the discipline of Blast Mitigation.